HakanVardarr/http_server_tiny/README.md

 Tiny http server library using tiny http

 # Usage:

+You need to provide a error.html file to use when server return 404 error.

 ```rust
 use http_server_tiny::{HttpServer, Method, Res};
 fn main() -> Result<(), Box<dyn std::error::Error>> {